ml-tooling/lazycluster/README.md

 ### Scalable Analytics w/ [Dask]([./docs/cluster.dask_cluster.md#daskcluster-class](https://distributed.dask.org/en/latest/))
 Most simple way to use DASK in a cluster based on a [RuntimeGroup](./docs/runtime_mgmt.md#runtimegroup-class) created by the [RuntimeManager](./docs/runtime_mgmt.md#runtimemanager-class).
 The `RuntimeManager` can automatically detect all available [Runtimes](./docs/runtimes.md#runtime-class) based on your local ssh config and eventually create a necessary `RuntimeGroup` for you.
 This `RuntimeGroup` is then handed over to [DaskCluster](./docs/cluster.dask_cluster.md#daskcluster-class) during initialization.

+The DASK `scheduler` instance gets started on the host where the `DaskCluster` class will be instantiated.
+We call this host the `master` inspired by the naming of master-worker architectures.
+Additionally, multiple DASK `worker` processes get started in the `RuntimeGroup`.
+The default number of workers is equal to the number of `Runtimes` contained in the `RuntimeGroup`.

 <details>
 <summary><b>Details</b> (click to expand...)</summary>